Continuing Education, After You Receive Your License

 $37.50

-Minnesota to Wisconsin License: (7.5-hours of MN CE)
+Minnesota to Wisconsin License:

 By attending this 13-hour course, students will learn about listing contracts, offers to buy/sell real estate, buyer representation, consumer protections and housing guidelines.
 This course is approved by the Wisconsin Department of Safety and Professional Services as meeting the requirements for obtaining a license in Wisconsin.
 Although this is a 13 hour course, Minnesota agents earn 7.5 hours for Minnesota Continuing Education credits due to the value to sales associates and the parallel content which is contained in more than half this course for Minnesota associates.